Private Childcare Nursery South Croydon — Screen Time

 - Gaming devices

 Studies have shown that 2-year-olds spend, on average, 17 hours a week in front of a screen.

 By 3, their screen time had increased to 25 hours a week, going back down to 11 hours at around the time a child starts school.

 Whilst there are no concrete guidelines on what the right amount is, what is conclusive within all the research is that Pre-schoolers learn by interacting with the world around them.
-They need to be physically active, to run, climb, and swing on the playground and to have creative outlets like drawing or dress-up.
+They need to be physically active, to run, climb, swing in the playground and to have creative outlets like drawing or dress-up.
 Some guidelines suggest that excessive time on screens could damage their ability to develop language and social skills.

 Parents are a child’s primary educator and they should never underestimate the value and impact they can have within their child’s life.
 All children will naturally look up to their parents and model behaviours seen, therefore it is imperative that parents display desirable behaviours regarding the use of their own screens.

 - No screens during ‘quality’ times for example story and bed time.

 - If your child is engaging in conversation do not answer a message or call